matsim-org/jekyll-website/docs/contributing/extensions.md

 # MATSim Extensions

+## _Important Note_

+_The following text is no longer up to date and needs to be revised.
+We now say that "extensions" is everything that extends MATSim, but there are two categories of extensions:_
+* _"contribs", which are inside the MATSim main repository_
+* _"other extensions", which are maintained outside the MATSim main repository.
+This category again splits into two subcategories_
+  * _extensions hosted in the matsim-org repository but not in the MATSim main repository_
+  * _other extensions.
+VIA is the most prominent example here._

+_So please read the following text with care; quite often it says "extension" but means "contrib"._

 ## Introduction

 As a lot of functionality in MATSim is created by PhD students, there is often a